uvarc/rc-website/content/userinfo/rivanna/slurm.md

 ```
 ijob <options>
 ```
-ijob is a wrapper around the SLURM commands salloc and srun, set up to start a bash shell on the remote node.
+ijob is a wrapper around the Slurm commands salloc and srun, set up to start a bash shell on the remote node.
 The options are the same as the options to salloc, so most commands that can be used with #SBATCH can be used with ijob.
 The request will be placed into the queue specified:
 ```
 % ijob -c 1 -A mygroup -p standard --time=1-00:00:00
 salloc: Pending job allocation 25394